 We make new performances for adult and young audiences.
-Our work often blends theatre, performance art, circus and dance.
+Our work blends theatre, performance art, circus and choreography.

 She is an associate artist at Platform, recently received at Jerwood Foundation Performing Arts Micro Bursary and is a board member for Articulation.

 Kim Donohoe is a Scottish theatre maker, performer and facilitator.
 Her work is based in devised contemporary theatre and performance experiences and workshops, most often for children.

 Kim works in contemporary performance, early years theatre, children’s theatre and youth theatre settings across Scotland.
 She studied Contemporary Performance Practice at The Royal Conservatoire of Scotland, and since graduating in 2013 has worked with Fish & Game, Platform, The Lyceum Youth Theatre, The Royal Conservatoire of Scotland, Youth Theatre Arts Scotland, Birdsnest Theatre, Junction 25, Urban Roots, Buzzcut Festival, Juice Festival, Imaginate, Tron Theatre, Starcatchers, Strange Town, Platform, Ellie Dubois, Pete Lannon, Emma Nutland and Xana Marwick.

 She is a co-director of KOR!
 Records, a music label that runs experimental music projects for young people with additional support needs and releases their output.
 She is also a member of Sprog Rock, a band that performs live interactive gigs for 0-5 year olds.

 Kim also collaborates with Emma Nutland as Thimble Collective to create immersive arts experiences for children.